 So Bartholdi was now to become a salesman.
-Armed with letters of introduction from Laboulaye to some of America's
+Armed with letters of introduction from Laboulaye to some of America's most influential men.
+Bartholdi sailed to New York in 1871

+Oh, Ranger!
 FUN FACTS

 Q. WHY IS THERE A CHAIN AROUND LADY LIBERTY'S FOOT?